Highpoint2000/URDSupload/README.md

 ![image](https://github.com/user-attachments/assets/d52b2e22-59d6-4b64-81c6-449300ef0f36)

-## v1.0b (only use with Scanner Plugin from Version 3.0 BETA 11!)
+## v1.0c (only use with Scanner Plugin from Version 3.0 BETA 11!)

-- URDS upload button is now visible on mobile devices
-- Added option to merge files before uploading
-- Plugin versions used are written to the log
+- backups are now saved in a separate directory

 ## Installation notes: